What is the rule of thirds in photography? And how can you use it for consistently gorgeous results?

 Now, it’s important to know that the rule of thirds isn’t actually a hard and fast rule, just a guideline.

-But it’s been around for hundreds of years, and it’s quite possibly the most well-known compositional guideline among photographers, which is why you’ll hear about it–and see it in action!–all the time.
+But it’s been around for hundreds of years, and it’s one of the most well-known compositional guidelines for photographers, which is why you’ll hear about it – and see it in action! – all the time.

 So why does the rule of thirds work so well?
 Why does it matter?
 What does it really do?